vicrosa25/D04-Acceptance-testing/Item-3/Readme.txt

 ## HTTPS and Jacoco instructions

-Due to https implementation, to deploy in the developer machine, is necessary to make some changes.
+Due to https implementation, to deploy in the developer machine is necessary to make some changes.

 	1- Generate a keystore
-	2- Modify server.xml
+	2- Modify tomcat configuration: server.xml

 #Generate keystore

-Open a command promp and go to the java folder (cd %JAVA_HOME%/bin) In the bin folder inside, execute the following
+Open a command promp and go to the installed java folder (< cd %JAVA_HOME%/bin >) In the bin folder inside, execute the following command:

-	keytool -genkey -alias tomcat -keyalg RSA
+	< keytool -genkey -alias tomcat -keyalg RSA >

-Then you will have to answer some questions, do it, do not forget the password.
+Then you will have to answer some questions, do it and do not forget the password.

 #Server.xml